WendaZhang08/Exemplar-Answer-Generation-with-OpenAI-API/README.md

 ## Running the Project

-1. **Data Analysis**：
-   Open and run `Section1_Data_Analysis.ipynb` to perform data analysis of the training dataset.
+1. **Data Analysis**: Open and run `Section1_Data_Analysis.ipynb` to perform data analysis of the training dataset.

-2. **OpenAI Integration**：
-   Open and run `Section2_OpenAI_Integration.py` to perform data preprocessing, exemplar answer generation and performance evaluation.
+2. **OpenAI Integration**: Open and run `Section2_OpenAI_Integration.py` to perform data preprocessing, exemplar answer generation and performance evaluation.

-3. **Testing**：
-   Execute the test suite by following:
+3. **Testing**：Execute the test suite by following,

 ```bash
 pytest test_openai_handler.py -v
 ```

     This will run all test cases and display detailed results.

 ## Project Structure